braze-inc/braze-docs/_docs/_api/identifier_types.md

 ## The app identifier

-The app identifier or `app_id` is a parameter associating activity with a specific app in your app group.
-It designates which app within the app group you are interacting with.
+The app identifier or `app_id` is a parameter associating activity with a specific app in your workspace.
+It designates which app within the workspace you are interacting with.
 For example, you will find that you will have an `app_id` for your iOS app, an `app_id` for your Android app, and an `app_id` for your web integration.
 At Braze, you might find that you have multiple apps for the same platform across the various platform types that Braze supports.

 #### Where can I find it?